aldolammel/Arma-3-Ethics-Minefields-Script/README.md

 - Anti-materiel (AM) landmines are planted (ON/OFF) only on roads and streets;
 - Classic minefields can be also hybrid, bringing AP + AM mines;
 - Set (or not) for each kill zone has a faction owner;
-- Easy explosive devices amount management through the global intensity presets: low, mid, high, or extreme;
+- Easy explosive devices amount management through the global intensity presets: lowest, low, mid, high, or extreme;
 - Debugging: friendly error handling;
 - Debugging: a hint monitor, and systemChat feedbacks for the mission editor;
 - Debugging: full documentation available.